 Fiat's little Panda range still has a funky charm.
 June Neary reports

-The term 'citycar' usually denotes a vehicle that's cramped, insubstantial and rather uncomfortable to drive.
+The term 'city car' usually denotes a vehicle that's cramped, insubstantial and rather uncomfortable to drive.
 The Panda is a long way from this stereotype.
-Despite measuring only 3,653mm from bumper to bumper, the Panda offers a decent amount of interior space, helped by a generous height of 1,551mm and that wheel at each corner design.
+Despite measuring only 3,653mm from bumper to bumper, this Fiat offers a decent amount of interior space, helped by a generous height of 1,551mm and that wheel at each corner design.
 There's was something of a feeling of tiny MPV about the previous generation version of this model.
 There still is.
-It remains a tall car, with a vertical tail, a five-door-only shape and a large glass area Room up front is fine for two big adults, but rear legroom will naturally be a little pinched if four burly blokes squeeze in.
+It remains a tall car, with a vertical tail, a five-door-only shape and a large glass area.
+Room up front is fine for two big adults, but rear legroom will naturally be a little pinched if four burly blokes squeeze in.
 Still, for two adults and two children it works very well.
 The dashboard is enveloped in a colourful frame of your choosing with a roomy storage pocket in front of the front passenger supposed to evoke a nod towards original Eighties Panda motoring.
 Luggage space is adequate (225-litres), access to the hatch being helped by a very low loading sill.
 A split folding rear bench helps when transporting long or bulky items.

 Despite a flurry of more recent arrivals in the city car sector, there's still little to match the Panda's space and value combination.
 Considering the affordable pricing, Fiat have specified the car very well and crucially, it's fun to drive.
 Few cars are as instantly likeable.

 Mrs Margaret Broadbent - 02/04/2017, owner of a Fiat Panda Hatchback 1.2 Easy 5dr

 Mr Desmond Powell - 04/04/2017, owner of a Fiat Panda Hatchback 1.2 Lounge